dmarrazzo/quarkus-env-config/README.md

 * `spec`: The specification for the pipeline, including the list of tasks.

-* `workspace` is a persistent storage location that can be shared between tasks in a pipeline.
+* `workspaces`: is a persistent storage location that can be shared between tasks in a pipeline.
 Workspaces are useful for storing data that needs to be accessed by multiple tasks, such as source code, build artifacts, or test results.

 * `tasks`: The list of tasks to be executed in the pipeline.
 Each task is defined by a `name` and a `taskRef`, which specifies the task to be executed.